Envxsion/Python_OCR/README.md

 ## Lessons Learned

 - DO NOT build a GUI using python, Django exists
-- Using libraries and features without understannding them properly backfires pretty regularly
+- Using libraries and features without understanding them properly backfires pretty regularly
 - Teamwork is important, it kept us going :D

+In general, we learnt loads about new libaries, inbuilt python standard libaries and dipped our toes into the wacky world of AI, Image Recognition and gained an appreciation for its complexity.
 ### Release History/Bug Fixes
 * 0.2.5
   * Linking the UI to maingui in progress, the buttons work but the displays don't for now.
 Work in Progess.